verbb/field-manager/README.md

 Field Manager is a Craft CMS plugin to help make it easy to manage your fields and field groups.

-## Neo Support
-Please note that [Neo](https://github.com/spicywebau/craft-neo/) is not currently supported by Field Manager.
-Trying to clone a field may result in unexpected loss of data.
-We'll provide further updates shortly.

 ## Features

 - Clone fields and field groups with the click of a button.